Tropaeolum: Cultivation

 Three-coloured Indian cress (Tropaeolum tricolor) is another tuberous, climbing species grown for its attractive red, purple and yellow tubular flowers.
 It comes from Chile and Bolivia and is a reliable winter-growing species.

 Mashua (Tropaeolum tuberosum) is a perennial climbing plant from the Andes grown for its tuberous roots.
 It has been cultivated since ancient times, and depictions of it are found at archaeological sites pre-dating the Incas.
 It has leaves with five to seven lobes and small, long-spurred, red and yellow flowers.
 The tubers have an unpleasant smell when raw, which disappears on cooking.
 It is frost-hardy and produces crops of 30 tonnes per hectare at an elevation of 3000 m above sea level.
 The cultivar T. tuberosum lineamaculatum 'Ken Aslet' has gained the Royal Horticultural Society's Award of Garden Merit.

 Species originating from the coastal areas and lower foothills make most of their growth in winter, whereas the true alpine species are summer growers.
 Tuberous Tropaeolum species are well known for occasionally remaining dormant for one or more years.
 The species with underground rhizomes and tubers can be propagated from these, while other species are best raised from seed.
 Many growers favour fresh seed, but dried seed is also often successful.
 Seed from the winter growing species should be sown in the autumn, while the summer growing species are best sown in the spring in well-drained compost and covered with 1 to 2 cm of grit or sand.
 The containers should be kept at below 4 °C until the seedlings appear in about a month, as too high a temperature inhibits germination.

 Uses

 Culinary

-All parts of Tropaeolum majus are edible.
+All parts of T. majus are edible.
 The flower has most often been consumed, making for an especially ornamental salad ingredient; it has a slightly peppery taste reminiscent of watercress and is also used in stir fry.
 The flowers contain about 130 mg vitamin C per 100 g, about the same amount as is contained in parsley.
 Moreover, they contain up to 45 mg of lutein per 100 g, which is the highest amount found in any edible plant.
-The unripe seed pods can be harvested and dropped into spiced vinegar to produce a condiment and garnish, sometimes used in place of capers.
+The unripe seed pods can be harvested and dropped into seasoned vinegar to produce a condiment and garnish, sometimes used in place of capers.

 Mashua (T. tuberosum) produces an edible underground tuber that is a major food source in parts of the Andes.